-There are a lot of articles out there on how to boost your productivity — certainly, you’ll find a whole bunch on our blog.
-We are after all very focused on ideas like creativity, collaboration, and productivity.
+There are a lot of articles out there on boosting your productivity — certainly, you’ll find a whole bunch on our blog.
+We are, after all, very focused on ideas like creativity, collaboration, and productivity.
 But what about the science behind productivity?
 In particular, from a psychological perspective, what are the different ways you can apply theory to boost your productivity?

 Eat Before You Work

 You likely grew up learning that breakfast is the most important meal of the day.
 It’s absolutely essential to nourish your brain so it’s working at full capacity.
 Our brains burn up to 20% of calories we consume at any given time.
 If you’re not providing it with enough calories, you won’t perform nearly as well.
 Simple as that.